 [recovery] -- hormones

 Food and sleep are the primary recovery variables in barbell training.
-The vast majority of people do not sleep enough and have a terrible diet, so they are the most logical places to start for the general population.
+The average person does not sleep enough and has a terrible diet, so they are the most logical places to start.
 For most people, fixing these two things is enough to see significant results with minimal investment.

-However, for lifters who have optimized these variables and are still having problems recovering, hormone imbalance may be the culprit.
-The most common problems are low testosterone and / or hypothyroidism.
-The thyroid regulates metabolism and energy levels.
-Testosterone also contributes to energy levels and creates an anabolic environment with which to recover from hard training.
+However, for lifters who have optimized these variables and are still having problems recovering, hormones may be the culprit.
+The most common problem is low testosterone.

 Most general practitioners and endocrinologists seem unable to understand the problem with reference ranges.
 Therefore, they often refuse to treat patients who fall within the range, even if they are highly symptomatic.
 Anyone who is serious about fixing his hormones must go to a specialist.
 Here are two excellent telehealth clinics —

 Since hormones are not patented substances, treatment is cheap.
-There is no reason to continue to suffer the ill effects of hormonal imbalance.
+There is no reason to continue to suffer.